belgattitude/soluble-metadata/README.md

 Sadly there is some differences between PDO_mysql and mysqli in term of features.
 Generally the best is to use mysqli instead of pdo.
-PDO lacks some features like detection of autoincrement, enum, set, unsigned, grouped column and does not distinguish between table/column aliases and their original names.
-If you are relying on those advanced features and willing to be portable between mysql extensions, have a look to alternatives like [phpmyadmin sql-parser](https://github.com/phpmyadmin/sql-parser).
+PDO lacks some features like detection of autoincrement, enum, set, unsigned, grouped column and does not distinguish between table/column aliases and their original table/column names.

+If you want to rely on this specific feature (aliases) have a look to alternatives like [phpmyadmin sql-parser](https://github.com/phpmyadmin/sql-parser).

-Also if you are looking for a more advanced metadata reader (but limited to table - not a query), have a look to the [soluble-schema](https://github.com/belgattitude/soluble-schema) project.
+Also if you are looking for a more advanced metadata reader (but limited to table - not a query), have a look to the [soluble-schema](https://github.com/belgattitude/soluble-schema) project which share the same datatypes structure with more informations.

 ## Coding standards